fresheneesz/bitcoinThroughputAnalysis/README.md

 C. Users would need to use more of their computer's CPU time and memory to verify transactions.

 D. Users who can't do A, B, or C (or feel its not worth it) would not be able to run a full node, and would instead use a less intensive node like an SPV node.

+# Light nodes

+One obvious question is: why do we need or want most people to run full nodes?
+One can imagine that since SPV nodes are so cheap to run, maybe it would be acceptable if most people simply used SPV.
+However there are a number of problem with this as the moment:

+* SPV nodes have [privacy problems](https://eprint.iacr.org/2014/763.pdf) related to Bloom filters.
+* SPV nodes can be [lied to by omission](https://bitcoin.stackexchange.com/questions/36643/thin-client-remote-node-lying-through-omission).
+* SPV [doesn't scale well](https://www.coindesk.com/spv-support-billion-bitcoin-users-sizing-scaling-claim) for the SPV servers that serve SPV light clients.
+* Light nodes currently have no way to protect themselves in the case that a majority hard fork changes the consensus rules in ways that user doesn't agree with.
+* Light nodes are fundamentally more vulnerable in a successful [eclipse attack](https://medium.com/chainrift-research/bitcoins-attack-vectors-sybil-eclipse-attacks-d1b6679963e5) because they don't validate most of the transactions.

+The last two are most important.
+If the vast majority of the network is unable to protect against an invalid longer-chain, then everyone in the network is suceptible to an unwanted and unintentional change of consensus rules, which could potentially leech the majority of wealth onto a less secure branch.
+SPV nodes don't currently have any way to be aware of most types of consensus rules changes.

+Many of these problems can be solved, but the last one is fundamental and cannot be solved.
+Light nodes will always be more vulnerable in an eclipse attack.
+Its certainly possible that it can be effectively solved by reducing the likelyhood of an eclipse attack so there's no significant likelyhood of one being successful.

+SPV nodes are not the solution to scaling at the moment, tho they may help scale if these problems are solved.

 # The State of Available Machine Resources